Blackjacx/ConferenceCalendar/README.md

 This document lists interesting tech conferences throughout the year including most important related information.
 Different years are represented as branches of this repository.

 ## Contribution
-If you want to add new conferences please fork the main branch of the repository and create a pull request.
-I will check your changes and merge them afterwards.
+If you want to add new conferences please fork `master` and create a pull request.
+I will check your changes and merge them.

 ## iOS
 #### [SwiftAlps](http://theswiftalps.com) • 11 / 23-24 • The Swiss Alps • 599 CHF Regular